-13.6.1 Students applying for a deferred assessment/s must do so within three (3) working days after the date of the assessment/s.

-13.6.2 If the Dean of the faculty is satisfied that there is sufficient reason, s/he may permit a student to defer her/his assessment/s.
+- 13.6.1 Students must apply to write a deferred assessment on the university system within three (3) working days of the date of the assessment.
+Students applying for a deferred assessment/s on medical grounds must seek medical attention from their doctor on the day of their assessment.
+Only a valid doctor's certificate is accepted. - 13.6.2 If the Dean of the faculty is satisfied that there is sufficient reason, s/he may permit a student to defer her/his assessment/s.
 The Dean will require the student to submit such evidence to support her/his case as the Dean considers necessary.